addy-ai/langdrive/docs/gettingStarted.md

 Thank you for taking interest in LangDrive!

-Langdrive's set of connectors and services makes training LLMs easy, and you can get started with just a CSV file.
-By providing a Hugging Face API key  you can train models and even host them in the cloud 😉
+Langdrive's set of connectors and services makes training LLMs easy, and you can get started with just a CSV file!
+By providing a Hugging Face API key you can even train models and host them directly in the cloud 😉

-Import langdrive in your project or configure and execute Langdrive directly from the CLI.
+Import Langdrive in your project or configure and execute Langdrive directly from the CLI.
 The remainder of this article will explore using both approaches for training and deploy models with langdrive.
 Along the way we will explore the use of a YAML doc to help with the connecting to data and services.

 ## Using the CLI